 - a short guide to negotiating with publishers from an Arizona State University Library Guide.

 One option for disseminating your work while retaining your rights as the author/creator of a work is to publish your work openly.
-This University of Saskatchewan Research Guide on Open Access provides background information on the open publishing movement, as well as information specifically for authors and information about how to publish different types of materials openly.
+This University of Saskatchewan research guide on open access provides background information on the open publishing movement, as well as information specifically for authors and information about how to publish different types of materials openly.
+For example, posting your images on a website such as figshare or Flickr and attaching a Creative Commons license to them will ensure that you remain the copyright owner of the images (even if you subsequently publish them).
+See this blog post for more details.

 Unless it is otherwise noted, you should always assume that existing survey tools are copyright-protected and that permission is required to use them in research.